near/NEPs/text/0000-near-shell.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+### `near network <command>`

+This command category is used to select and configure NEAR networks for a `near-shell` user.
+This category manipulates the project's configuration to allow a user to specify NEAR network details via the CLI instead of manually editing config files.

+Sub-commands for `network` include:

+* `near network list` : Display the current list of networks for the current instance of `near-shell`.
+* `near network status` :  Show the user's current network configuration.
+* `near network select` : Select a NEAR network as the default network for subsequent `near-shell` commands as well as the network configuration for a local server validator node managed by this instance of `near-shell`.
+* `near network add` : Add a network to the users's `~/.near` config files.
+* `near network remove` : Remove a network from the `~/.near` config files.
+* `near network monitor` : Interactively monitor one or more NEAR networks in a curses-like interface updated in a specified interval, default of 1s.
+* `near network help` : Display help on network subcommands.

 Think about what the natural extension and evolution of your proposal would be and how it would affect the project as a whole in a holistic